TLDR

 | Albany | 200 |

-| Total — NY | 5,000+ |
+| Total — NY | 4,177+ |

 Licensing Requirements — New York

-New York childcare centers are licensed by the NYS Office of Children and Family Services (OCFS) under Part 418 of the OCFS regulations.
-Required staff-to-child ratios by age group: infants under 6 months (1:4), 6-18 months (1:4), 18 months-3 years (1:5), 3-year-olds (1:7), 4-year-olds (1:8), 5-6 year-olds (1:10).
+New York childcare centers are licensed by the NYS Office of Children and Family Services (OCFS) under 18 NYCRR Part 418-1.
+Required staff-to-child ratios by age group: infants (6 weeks–18 months) 1:4 (max group 8), toddlers (18–36 months) 1:5 (max 12), 3-year-olds 1:7 (max 18), 4-year-olds 1:8 (max 21), 5-year-olds 1:9 (max 24), school-age 6–9 1:10 (max 20), school-age 10–12 1:15 (max 30).
 Ratio compliance must be maintained throughout the operating day and is reviewed during licensing inspections.
-Centers must maintain attendance records, staff qualification documentation, and health and safety records.

 Enrollment Patterns — New York

 Enrollment in New York centers follows a distinct school-year pattern.
 Summer brings reduced school-age enrollment, particularly in centers serving lower-income families where CCAP-funded school-age slots disappear when school ends.
 September brings re-enrollment demand as families arrange before/after school care.
-Infant and toddler enrollment is year-round and in NYC particularly faces waitlists — supply falls well short of demand in the youngest age groups.
+Infant and toddler enrollment is year-round and in NYC particularly faces waitlists: supply falls well short of demand in the youngest age groups.
 Centers billing CCAP should track subsidy-funded enrollment separately, as CCAP authorizations typically run on state fiscal year cycles and may require renewal in the fall.

 Ready to run your New York childcare center on one screen?